On the Quantum Spectral Curve for $\text{AdS}_3\times \text{S}^3\times \text{S}^3\times \text{S}^1$ strings and the $\mathfrak{d}(2,1;\alpha)$ Q-system: Discussion and Conclusions

 If we gain confidence in the correctness of the QSC also in the non-symmetric case, it would, of course, be very interesting to understand the mismatch with the crossing equations of \cite{Borsato:2015mma}.
 It would be also very nice to deduce a finite-coupling representation for the source term $\mathbf{e}(v)$ giving braiding unitarity, which here we were able to only study perturbatively, and correspondingly for the new piece of the dressing phase $\Sigma_{\text{new}}^{\text{unit}}$.

 Ultimately, the real test of the new QSC equations (including the symmetric case) would be showing that they have a spectrum of isolated solutions corresponding to the expected spectrum of string states at strong coupling.
-As for the theory with $AdS^3\times S^3 \times T^4$ target space, this QSC is likely to be significantly more difficult to solve than the ones for $\mathcal{N}$=4 SYM and ABJM theory, especially because the branch points are now non-quadratic.
-Some initial perturbative and numerical studies were performed in \cite{Cavaglia:2022xld} for the $T^4$ model.
+As for the theory with AdS$^3\times$ S$^3 \times$ T$^4$ target space, this QSC is likely to be significantly more difficult to solve than the ones for $\mathcal{N}$=4 SYM and ABJM theory, especially because the branch points are now non-quadratic.
+Some initial perturbative and numerical studies were performed in \cite{Cavaglia:2022xld} for the T$^4$ model.
 While currently the strong coupling regime has not been studied, the fact that the equations converge to a discrete set of solutions, with a rich structure at weak coupling, is evidence for the correctness of the QSC.\footnote{From experience with other models such as e.g. ABJM theory, it is very easy to ``break'' the nonlinear QSC equations in such a way that they would not have any solutions.
 For this it is enough, for instance, to assume the wrong structure for the gluing matrix. } It would be very important to attempt to solve the new QSC equations proposed in this paper both numerically and perturbatively.

 Concluding the discussion of AdS/CFT applications, it is fair to say that several important open problems remain concerning the integrability description of the spectrum of AdS$_3$/CFT$_2$ models.
-Among those we have not mentioned yet, the generalisation to mixed-flux cases is certainly very interesting.
+Among those we have not mentioned yet, the generalisation to mixed-flux cases is certainly very interesting: significant recent advances in the S-matrix bootstrap and TBA for the T$^4$ model~\cite{Lloyd:2014bsa, Frolov:2023lwd, Baglioni:2023zsf,Frolov:2024pkz, Frolov:2025uwz, Frolov:2025tda} make it increasingly important to determine how the QSC description is altered in the presence of mixed flux on the worldsheet.

 \paragraph{Open questions on Q-systems. }

 From a more mathematical perspective, several directions merit further investigation.

 First, our covariant formulation of the $\ospf$ Q-system yields new constraints among the Q-functions, as seen in \eqref{eq:constraintP}, \eqref{eq:constraintQij}, and \eqref{eq:constraintQai}.
 The first of these relations already appears in \cite{Tsuboi:2023sfs} as the expression for a T-function.
 It would therefore be natural to explore whether the remaining constraints can also be interpreted as T-functions in the $\ospf$ T-system.